nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 ## Test that everything works as expected

-Make sure that the porch server is still running in VS Code and than run the following tests from the git root folder.
+Make sure that the porch server is still running in VS Code and than run the following tests from the project root.

 ### Run the porch unit tests